 The recent Tweet counts endpoint allows you to programmatically retrieve the numerical count of Tweets for a query, over the last seven days.
-This endpoint is available via to anyone using keys and tokens that are associated with an App within a Project and uses OAuth 2.0 Bearer Token for authentication.
+This endpoint is available via to anyone using keys and tokens that are associated with an App within a Project and uses OAuth 2.0 App-Only for authentication.

 Full-archive Tweet counts

 Academic Research or Enterprise access only

 The full-archive Tweet counts endpoint allows you to programmatically retrieve the numerical count of Tweets for a query, from the entire archive of public Tweets.
-Currently, this endpoint is only available to those that have been approved for Academic Research access and use the OAuth 2.0 Bearer Token for authentication.
+Currently, this endpoint is only available to those that have been approved for Academic Research access and use the OAuth 2.0 App-Only for authentication.